 Getting a bit of fresh air to my brain…

-An extract from this new play, The Future is Mine, was read on Sunday 2nd April at The Actor’s Temple in London.
+An extract from this new play, The Future is Mine, was read in April at The Actor’s Temple in London.
+I’m now working on developing it further.

 To The Moon Theatre has commissioned me to write a script that will be developed into a multi-disciplinary performance piece exploring depression and the therapeutic process.
 Find out what happened at the exploratory workshop with my draft script here.